Honors Student Council

 Any Honors student can serve as a committee member on the HSC committees, which include: Service/Civic Engagement, Academics/Program Development, Events/Programming, General Committee, Public Relations, and Enrichment.
 Interested students can express their interest to the HSC Executive Board.
 However, at the beginning of each academic year, the Honors Community will be notified of information in joining the Honors Student Council.
 Students should commit to participating in the committee for a full academic year, with their position beginning towards the end of the Fall semester.

 Midway through the Spring semester interested students can campaign to become a leadership position on the Honors Student Council.
 These positions include Chair, Co-Chair, Officer, and Assistant Officer.
 These positions will be elected via HSC member voting and/or selection by the Chair and Co-Chair.
-Once elected, the newly elected Chair and Co-Chair will accept applications from existing HSC members in becoming committee chairs or the secretary.
-The Chair and Co-Chair will interview and select the committee chairs to serve on the HSC for the following school year.
+Once elected, the newly elected Chair and Co-Chair will accept applications from existing HSC members in becoming committee officer, assistant officers, or secretary.
+The Chair and Co-Chair will interview and select the officers and assistant officers to serve on the HSC for the following academic year.
 Please see the HSC Bylaws for more extensive information regarding the election process, and other information about the Honors Student Council.